 - Promote find an expert to colleagues and your network by word of mouth, Twitter, Facebook etc.

-- We are looking for people to fill in the global mapping survey in Africa Do you know anyone in Africa that is suitable?
+- We are looking for people to fill in the global mapping survey in Latin America.
+Do you know anyone in Latin America that is suitable?

 Increasing our social media presence.

 - Please follow us on Twitter and retweet anything you think might help - https://twitter.com/cancerpointe

 See how @cancerpointe help staff treat kids with cancer in low & mid income countries: publicising training, access to experts & docs

 - Please follow us on Facebook and like anything you find interesting - https://www.facebook.com/cancerPOINTE

 - Please follow us on Instagram and like anything you find interesting - https://www.instagram.com/cancerpointe/